 The great thing is you can do this once at the beginning of the year and use it again and again in your sub binder or folder.

-(Hint: If you do not have a substitute binder of basic necessary knowledge for your substitute teacher, you need to set one up.)
+(Hint: If you do not have a substitute binder of basic necessary knowledge for your substitute teacher, you can grab a free template to set one up at the bottom of this post.)

 A substitute teacher must know where they are in relation to the nearest emergency exit and the emergency procedures for whatever might come up throughout the day.